PROJECT-BASED LEARNING

 We asked JCPS students and educators what they wanted to do, hear, and learn from this experience; use these as objectives in planning:

-Demonstrate or depict the company's problem in a way that students will understand, and talk about how they can help to identify solutions.
+Demonstrate or depict the company’s problem in a way students will understand, and explain how they can help identify solutions.

-Talk about why this work is important, and how the students' work will be evaluated.
+Talk about why this work is important, and share how students’ work will be evaluated.

 We kindly ask that you do not:

-Make promises that the students' work will be used in real life - please inform the students that their work is for educational purposes and may or may not be used by your company.
+Make promises that students’ work will be used in real life.
+Please clarify that their work is for educational purposes and may or may not be applied by your company.

 PROJECT COMPLETION